ishanpm/pulse-ca/examples.md

 A BrainF\*\*\* computer.
 The memory cells are only 4 bits large, but they can easily be expanded by copy/pasting the stack on top of each one.
 To reprogram it, use the components in the green box.
 No input or output instruction yet.

 It is currently set to multiply the current cell and the one next to it, and store the result in the cell three to the right.
+### metalife.mc, (_10x10, _glider)
+Programmable metacells!
+These tiny metacells have an area of 44*44, and a period of 412.
+Also comes with a blank 10x10 board and a board with a glider on it.

 ### computer.mc
 Some unfinished components for a microprocessor.
 It uses pulse trains (series of a fixed number of pulses timed at 6 ticks) and pairs (a 0 and 1 wire with no strict timing) for communication.
 Here's a description of each:
 - Lower left: Miscellaneous components for pulse train and pair conversion.
 The loop is juggling two values and inverting them on each repetition.
 The left part is a pulse train to pair converter, the right part is a pulse pair to train converter, and in the middle is a 4-bit shift register.